Cyber Range Network Restrictions¶

 $ set | grep -i prox ALL_PROXY=http://squid.cyberservices.internal:80/ HTTPS_PROXY=http://squid.cyberservices.internal:80/ HTTP_PROXY=http://squid.cyberservices.internal:80/ NO_PROXY=localhost,127.0.0.1,localaddress,.localdomain.com,.example.com, 10. all_proxy=http://squid.cyberservices.internal:80/ http_proxy=http://squid.cyberservices.internal:80/ https_proxy=http://squid.cyberservices.internal:80/ no_proxy=localhost,127.0.0.1,localaddress,.localdomain.com,.example.com, 10.

 In Windows, this is set in the registry, and can be seen from the system or browser advanced, network proxy settings.
-If you want to shut off Internet/web access from your students, these settings can be removed to keep them from (for example) googling answers on VM quizzes, etc. If you need additional, more absolute blocks, contact Cyber Range Support for assistance.
+If you want to shut off Internet/web access from your students, these settings can be removed to keep them from (for example) googling answers on VM quizzes, etc. If you need additional, more absolute blocks, please contact our support team for assistance.

 Child Safety Website Filtering:¶

 Lastly, because the Cyber Range now also serves K12 communities, we implement child safety filters to prevent access to inappropriate websites such as gambling, pornography, social media, and streaming video web sites in order to assist organizations with child safety compliance requirements.
-If you find a site that you’re able to reach that you want blocked, contact Cyber Range Support to have the site added to the block list.
+If you find a site that you’re able to reach that you want blocked, please contact our support team to have the site added to the block list.

 If you have any related questions or feature requests, please contact us and let us know how you’re trying to use the range.